blaze/datashape/docs/source/grammar.rst

 * Types and Typevars are distinguished by the capitalization of the leading character.
 Lowercase for types, and uppercase for typevars.
 * Type constructors operate using square brackets.
+* In multi-line datashape strings or files, comments start from
+  # characters to the end of the line.

 Some Simple Examples
 --------------------